thinegan/debian-mirror/README.md

 # debian-mirror
-Testing repo mirror with bitbucket
+Testing repo mirror with bitbucke

+# Testing mirror to bitbucket and vice versa